 "Disability" means the permanent and total disability of a Participant within the meaning of Section 22(e)(3) of the Code for all Incentive Stock Options.
-For all other Options, "Disability" means the Participant (a) is unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or can be expected to last for a continuous period of not less than 12 months or (b) is, by reason of any medically determinable physical or mental impairment which can be expected to result in death, or can be expected to last for a continuous period of not less than 12 months, receiving income replacement benefits for a period of not less than three months under an accident and health plan covering employees of the Participant's employer.
+For all other Options, "Disability" means the Participant (a) is unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to last for a continuous period of not less than 12 months or (b) is, by reason of any medically determinable physical or mental impairment which can be expected to result in death, or can be expected to last for a continuous period of not less than 12 months, receiving income replacement benefits for a period of not less than three months under an accident and health plan covering employees of the Participant's employer.
 Any question as to the existence of that Participant's physical or mental impairment as to which the Participant or Participant's representative and the Company cannot agree shall be determined in writing by a qualified independent physician mutually acceptable to the Participant and the Company (or its Subsidiary, as applicable).
-If the Participant and the Company (or its Subsidiary, as applicable).
-If the Participant and these two physicians shall select a third who shall make such determination in writing.
+If the Participant and the Company (or its Subsidiary, as applicable) cannot agree as to a qualified independent physician, each shall appoint such a physician and those two physicians shall select a third who shall make such determination in writing.
 The determination of Disability made in writing to the Company or a Subsidiary and the Participant shall be final and conclusive for all purposes of the Options.